-Chiang Mai, a respite from the heavy-duty travelling one experiences in South Thailand, is a haven for backpackers and travellers.
+Chiang Mai, a respite from the heavy-duty traveling one experiences in South Thailand, is a haven for backpackers and travelers.
 Situated one hour away from Bangkok by flight, Chiang Mai is a destination which is fast becoming famous with the crowd which wants to retreat from the hustle and bustle of the cities of Southern Thailand.

 Nothing says a complete trip unless you take home some souvenirs from the city.
-So when it comes to shopping in Chiang Mai, the possibilities are endless.
-Lined with several malls, boutiques, markets and gallery-style stores, the city is a haven for all those shopaholics.
-From lacquerware pieces, embroidered bags, to designer knock-offs, souvenirs and handcrafted goods, there is a vast array of items for you when you go shopping in Chiang Mai.
+So, when it comes to shopping in Chiang Mai, the possibilities are endless.
+Lined with several malls, boutiques, markets, and gallery-style stores, the city is a haven for all those shopaholics.
+From lacquerware pieces and embroidered bags to designer knock-offs, souvenirs, and handcrafted goods, there is a vast array of items for you when you go shopping in Chiang Mai.
 We have listed the must-visit places any shopaholic should visit when in Chiang Mai.

-Source Ideally located within walking distance from the airport, it provides a wide assortment of international as well as local brands.
-The five floors in the mall cover diverse shopping and entertainment options including shops and boutiques, technology and gadgets, kid-friendly restaurants and a seven-screen cinema.
-With a number of transport facilities running to and from the mall, it is quite easily accessible for people staying in the old town.
-Hourly shuttle bus services from hotels like Amora Thapae and Imperial Mae Ping further enhance the commuting of visitors to this mall.
+Ideally located within walking distance from the airport, it provides a wide assortment of international and local brands.
+The five floors in the mall cover diverse shopping and entertainment options, including shops and boutiques, technology and gadgets, kid-friendly restaurants, and a seven-screen cinema.
+With some transport facilities running to and from the mall, it is quite easily accessible for people staying in the old town.
+Hourly shuttle bus services from hotels like Amora Thapae and Imperial Mae Ping further enhance visitors' commute to this mall.

 Address: 2 Mahidol Road, Haiya, Muang District Hours: Monday-Friday: 10:30 AM-9:00pm, Saturday & Sunday & public holidays: 10:30AM-9:30PM